jchefdeville/books-recommendations/README.md

 # books-recommandation

-Goal : Books recommandation in Python using Amazon Books Dataset from Kaggle website
+Goal : Reccomending books with Python using Amazon Books Dataset from Kaggle website

 Open for contribution, read opened issues

 I probably won't do the frontend part, feel free to do it !
 ```
 pip install -r requirements.txt
 ```